 And so what was there to do?
 I drew.
 For hours.
 (And I liked to start fires with a magnifying glass, and a ray of perfectly placed sunshine.
 But that's a different story.
 However, I think that's why I'm so into pyrography now.)
 Anyways, my Mom said she would set me down with a pad of paper and markers and I was good for the day - drawing pages and pages of my own designer dresses and shoes.
 Princesses, purses, ducks, teddy bears, you know- the regular.
 Then there was the countless 'bus stop' series, as I was fascinated by the city and the diversity that it could hold.

 I come from a creative family.
 My English grandma taught me the piano.
 I read music, made up songs.
 In junior high I started playing cello.
 It is no surprise that music plays a big part in a lot of my work.
 My other grandma was full blooded Japanese, making my mom half and me a quarter.
 I was raised with Japanese art in our homes.
 I always loved the simplicity, the pattern, the movement, the effortless beauty.
 That grandma was a seamstress and made my wedding dress.
 My dad plays the piano as well, and my mom taught me how to draw and do crafts.
 My uncle paints and makes sculptures out of wood.
 My aunt is our family's Martha Stewart.
-My cousin is in a band.
-My other cousin is a photographer.
-Creativity is in my blood.
+My cousin is a photographer.
+My other cousins play guitar, violin, brass instruments, wind instruments—music is a love in my family.
+Creativity was always encouraged.
+It is in my blood.

 All of these influences culminate in my work.
 I am inspired by so many things -